-3.1A The size of the MA benefit arising from restructured ERM notes depends on the:

-- contractually-agreed cash flows of the notes and the value placed on those notes, which will determine their spread; and - FS assigned to the notes.
+- 3.1A The size of the MA benefit arising from restructured ERM notes depends on the: - contractually-agreed cash flows of the notes and the value placed on those notes, which will determine their spread; and - FS assigned to the notes.
 The FS must reflect the risks that the firm retains in relation to the cash flows of the notes, including default and downgrade risk.
-These, in turn, will be driven by the risks presented by the underlying assets.

-3.2 ERMs are complex assets that often have embedded features such as a 'no negative equity guarantee' (NNEG) and no fixed maturity date.
+These, in turn, will be driven by the risks presented by the underlying assets. - 3.2 ERMs are complex assets that often have embedded features such as a 'no negative equity guarantee' (NNEG) and no fixed maturity date.
 Restructuring them to produce MA-eligible notes with fixed cash flows adds a further layer of complexity.
-And there are typically no ECAI ratings or observable market prices for restructured notes on which firms and the PRA could place reliance.

-3.3 As with any securitisation, there is a risk that the valuation and/or credit assessment of the MA-eligible notes is not aligned with their true risk profile, leading to a spread that is too high or an FS that does not reflect all of the risks retained by the firm.
-As noted in paragraph 2.6, the PRA will apply a higher supervisory intensity where it considers that there is a risk that the FS on internally-rated assets may be inappropriate.
-For restructured ERM notes, this increased oversight will include both an assessment of the quality of the firm's internal credit assessments (see paragraphs 2.10 to 2.17), and a verification that the risks retained by the firm as a result of the embedded NNEGs have been appropriately allowed for, as described below.
+Also there are typically no CRA ratings or observable market prices for restructured notes on which firms and the PRA could place reliance. - 3.3 As with any securitisation, there is a risk that the valuation and/or credit assessment of the MA-eligible notes is not aligned with their true risk profile, leading to a spread that is too high or an FS that does not reflect all of the risks retained by the firm.
+As noted in paragraph 2.7 of this SS, the PRA will apply a higher supervisory intensity where it considers that there is a risk that the internal credit assessments on internally-rated assets, and hence the basic FS, may be inappropriate.
+The PRA also expect firms to pay particular regard to internally-rated assets when comparing their risk profile to the assumptions underlying the MA, when considering whether FS additions may be appropriate, as noted in paragraph 1.3A of this SS; this could also be subject to review by the PRA.
+For restructured ERM notes, this increased oversight will include both an assessment of the quality of the firm's internal credit assessments (see paragraphs 2.10 to 2.17 of this SS), and a verification that the risks retained by the firm as a result of the embedded NNEGs have been appropriately allowed for, as described below.

-3.3A Where firms hold all of the tranches of a securitisation, the economic substance of their aggregate exposure remains the same regardless of the form of the securitisation.
-Understanding the risks posed to a firm by holding ERMs, in particular the NNEG, and how these risks have been distributed between the various tranches of restructured notes (for example in the FS of MA eligible notes and the spread or valuation of the junior and senior notes), is an important part of ensuring that the MA does not arise from risks retained by the firm.

-3.3B The approach to assessing NNEG risk set out under the heading 'The Effective Value Test' (the 'EVT') (below) is not the only method that could be used for these purposes but it is consistent with principles (ii) to (iv) in paragraph 3.8 and firms using this approach to demonstrate that they are not taking inappropriately large MA benefit from restructured ERM cash flows will meet the PRA's expectations for this assessment.
-Any alternative approaches that calculate property forward prices assuming property growth in excess of the risk-free rate while simultaneously discounting at the risk-free rate, without also making a sufficient allowance for the risk in the assumed property growth (as envisaged by principle (iv) in paragraph 3.8), are equivalent to assuming a negative deferment rate and would not meet principle (iii).
+- 3.3A Where a firm holds all of the tranches of a securitisation, the economic substance of its aggregate exposure remains the same regardless of the form of the securitisation.
+Understanding the risks posed to a firm by holding ERMs, in particular the NNEG, and how these risks have been distributed between the various tranches of restructured notes (for example in the FS of MA-eligible notes and the spread or valuation of the junior and senior notes), is an important part of ensuring that the MA does not arise from risks retained by the firm. - 3.3B The approach to assessing NNEG risk set out under the heading 'The Effective Value Test' (the 'EVT') (below) is not the only method that could be used for these purposes, but it is consistent with principles (ii) to (iv) in paragraph 3.8 below and firms using this approach to demonstrate that they are not taking an inappropriately large MA benefit from restructured ERM cash flows will meet the PRA's expectations for this assessment.
+Any alternative approaches that calculate property forward prices assuming property growth in excess of the risk-free rate while simultaneously discounting at the risk-free rate, without also making a sufficient allowance for the risk in the assumed property growth (as envisaged by principle (iv) in paragraph 3.8 below), are equivalent to assuming a negative deferment rate and would not meet principle (iii).